dmeditor/dmeditor-lang/README.md

 - Support making style in config/js config

-Approach 1: Remote
+Approach 1: remote
 ------
-Run a nextjs server behind.
+Run a nextjs server behind (mostly on localhost and proxy _nextjs to client).

 Pros:
 Matual platforms